geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 GeoSeries using the :attr:`GeoSeries.sindex` property.
 This page outlines its options and common usage patterns.

-Note that in many operations where spatial index provides a significant performance benefits, GeoPandas uses it automatically (like :meth:`~GeoDataFrame.sjoin`, :meth:`~GeoDataFrame.overlay`, or :meth:`~GeoDataFrame.clip`).
-However, more advanced use cases may require a direct interaction with index.
+Note that in many operations where spatial index provides significant performance benefits, GeoPandas uses it automatically (like :meth:`~GeoDataFrame.sjoin`, :meth:`~GeoDataFrame.overlay`, or :meth:`~GeoDataFrame.clip`).
+However, more advanced use cases may require a direct interaction with the index.

 .. ipython:: python